-- 1. The Commission may place a school on Reporting when monitoring of ongoing compliance is deemed necessary in conjunction with any accrediting process, procedure, or substantive standard included in the Standards of Accreditation (e.g., adequacy of management, financial, refund, student satisfaction, student achievement outcomes, etc.). - 2.
-A school subject to Reporting must do so conforming to format requirements and covering exact time frames as directed by the Commission.
-The school may provide additional data that serves to amplify and strengthen the school's report. - 3.
-The Commission will not accept any Reporting submission by a school that does not conform to the required format.
+1. The Commission may place a school on Reporting when monitoring of ongoing compliance is deemed necessary in conjunction with any accrediting process, procedure, or substantive standard included in the Standards of Accreditation (e.g., adequacy of management, financial, refund, student satisfaction, student achievement outcomes, etc.).